-The Family Policy Compliance Office in the U.S. Department of Education administers both FERPA and PPPA Parents and/or aligible students who believe their rights have been violated may file a complaint with
+The Family Policy Compliance Office in the U.S. Department of Education administers both FERPA and PPRA.
+Parents and/or eligible students who believe their rights have been violated may file a complaint with:

-PPRA.
-Parents and/or eligible students who believe their rights have been violated may file a complaint with: Family Policy Compliance Office U.S. Department of Education

-400 Maryland Avenue SW

-Washington, DC 20202-4605
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue SW Washington, DC 20202-4605